Table of Contents

 Hip dysplasia is a condition that can be rather painful for pups, and just as hurtful for pet parents to watch.
 It occurs when a dog’s hip joint is malformed, either through environmental causes or genetics, so it rubs and grinds instead of sliding smoothly.
-Puppies will start showing symptoms like difficulty rising or reluctance to jump, and larger breeds such as Mastiffs and Labrador Retrievers are particularly prone due to the extra weight placed on their bones.
-Aside from genetic disposition and insufficient exercise, poor nutrition and over-supplementation can worsen the condition, according to Dr. Judy Morgan, a New Jersey-based veterinarian.
-We asked her what type of diet could help reduce the risk of the ailment and alleviate symptoms, and here are her recommendations.
+Puppies will start showing symptoms like difficulty rising or reluctance to jump.
+Larger breeds such as Mastiffs and Labrador Retrievers are particularly prone to hip dysplasia due to the extra weight placed on their bones and joints.
+Insufficient exercise, poor nutrition, and over-supplementation can worsen the condition, according to Dr. Judy Morgan, a New Jersey-based veterinarian.
+We asked her what type of diet could help reduce the risk of the ailment and alleviate symptoms.
+Here are her recommendations.

 Omega 3 Fatty Acids

 Dr. Morgan is a fan of omega-3 fatty acids for their anti-inflammatory properties, which can help reduce inflammation in the hips.
 Omega-3s naturally occur in fish oil and flaxseed oil, which can be given to puppies as a supplement or included in their diet.
-Solid foods high in omega-3s, like salmon and chia seeds, also lubricate joints.
+These fatty acids also lubricate joints, reducing the risk of painful grinding of the joints.
+Solid foods that are high in omega-3s include salmon and chia seeds.

 Iron and Vitamin C

 A common autoimmune response to canine hip dysplasia is anemia, but a diet high in iron can help combat this condition.
 Meats like beef and chicken are naturally high in iron, and leafy greens contain the mineral, too.
 Greens like kale and spinach also have a high vitamin C content, which is great for rebuilding connective tissues that can be broken down by dysplasia.